-25. MACHINE AND SLIDE RULE CALCULATION.
+- 25. MACHINE AND SLIDE RULE CALCULATION.
 Either semester.
 1 credit.
-Techniques of machine and slide rule calculation as applied to husiness.
-Credit is not allowed for this course and also for Filing and Machine Calculation 26.
+Techniques of machine and slide rule calculation as applied to business.
+Credit is not allowed for this course and also for Filing and Machine Calculation 26. - 27.
+FILING PRACTICES.

-26. FILING AND MACHINE CALCULATION.
 Either semester.
-3 credits.
+2 credits.

 Thorough treatment of all basic filing systems.
-Fundamental operations of listing, key-type, and crank-driven adding and calculating machines.
 Fee, \$1.75.

-31. TYPEWRITING (Personal).
+31. Typewriting (Non-Secretarial).
 Either semester.
 2 credits.

-A hasic course intended primarily for those who can devote only one semester to this subject.
+A basic course intended primarily for those who can devote only one semester to this subject.
 Credit not allowed for this course and also for 51.
 Fee, \$4.

-35. BUSINESS ENGLISH.
+35. Business English.
 Either semester.
 2 credits.